boazdavid/llama-stack-examples/README.md

 # llama stack demo app

+> [!NOTE]
+> This project is a work in progress.
+It might be a little rough around the edges right now.
+More detailed getting-started information, as well as debugging tips are coming soon!

-Demo app with llama stack quickstart and additional UI built with chainlit.
+This project is a demo app built with llama stack's _quick start_ features and an additional UI built with chainlit.

 ## Getting Started